Faculty Personnel Policies & Financial Matters

 Additional information about these benefits, as well as eligibility requirements, is available from the Human Resources Office.

-If a tenure-track faculty member, an adjunct faculty member, or a Riley Scholar-in-Residence dies while employed by the College or while on authorized unpaid leave, the surviving spouse or the estate of the deceased receives a life insurance benefit equal to 1.5 times the base annual salary of the decedent (to the policy maximum).
+If a tenure-track faculty member, an adjunct faculty member, or a Riley Scholar-in-Residence dies while employed by the College or while on authorized unpaid leave, the named beneficiary or the estate of the deceased receives a life insurance benefit equal to 1.5 times the base annual salary of the decedent (to the policy maximum).
 In the event of death resulting from an accident, the surviving spouse or the estate receives, in addition, an Accidental Death and Dismemberment benefit equal to 1.5 times the base annual salary of the decedent (to the policy maximum).
 The surviving spouse or estate of a participant in the Early Retirement program receives a life insurance benefit based on his or her Early Retirement Compensation.

 The primary professional responsibility of full-time faculty members is to fulfill the educational mission of Colorado College by means of effective teaching, productive scholarship, and service to the College community.
 No outside employment may be allowed to distract a faculty member from these obligations.